DualClown/UniCoffe/README.md

 -   [ ] When working on the raspberry directly you can uncomment the imports and the serve_coffe() and pay attention to the pins used for the control of the heater and the pump.
 -   [ ] You need to fill your email and password in the flaskblog/config.py file
 -   [ ] There is already an Admin user created, email is admin@gmail.com and password is admin.
 You can change this anytime you want.

+## Running the app
+The only thing you need to do now is to run this command:

+    python3 run.py